7 Early Signs of Bowel Cancer You Shouldn’t Ignore

 Of course, weight loss is one of the things that pretty much everyone wants.
 However, it’s usually achieved by following a healthy diet and regular exercise.

-If it occurs suddenly and effortlessly, this almost always a sign of some type of disease.
+If it occurs suddenly and effortlessly, this is almost always a sign of some type of disease.

 If you suffer from bowel cancer then you may experience decreased appetite and the nutritional deficiencies it leads to.